psau-edu-sa/se3131-practical-project-rshr/README.md

 The traffic light at lane 3 can be green and the rest are red.

-The traffic light at lane 4 can be green and the rest are red.
+The traffic light at lane 4 can be green and the rest are red

 ## The system we formally specify